davidjeet/MVC5-Concepts/Readme.md

 ### This is more of a self-learning experimentation process.
 Will initially aim to investigate the following:

-	1. Figure out how to do typescript compile automatically
+	1. Typescript and how it might be applicable.
-	2. Figure out how to do alerts with viewbag
+	2. UI testing with Jasmine and Qunit
-	3. Testing of javascript *** NEW ***
+	3. Utilizing "async" controllers for performance reasons
-	4. How to navigate "Areas" with Html helpers (look at example of authentication).
+	4. How to navigate "Areas" with Html helpers.
-	5. Unit testing MVC controllers
+	5. LESS: to make CSS less painful to maintain.
-	6. The role of Knockout.js (trying to leverage the benefits of databinding goodness the heaviness of angular.js)
+	6. Overriding ViewData provider to use cookies instead of session state to persist data between requests.